vin-blanc-le-guide-la-cave-éclairée

 The white wine guide

-How is it made? wine white ?
+How is white wine made?

-The grape harvest
+The harvest

 tri-raisin-blanc

-Destemming (or destemming)
+Destemming (or stemming)

-After being harvested, The berries are then destemmed.
+After being harvested, the berries are then destemmed.

 Maceration